ceu-lang/ceu/docs/manual/v0.20/docs/storage_entities/index.md

-# Storage Classes
+# Storage Entities

-Storage classes represent all entities that are stored in memory during execution.
+Storage entities represent all objects that are stored in memory during execution.
-Céu supports *variables*, *vectors*, *events* (external and internal), and *pools* as storage classes.
+Céu supports *variables*, *vectors*, *events* (external and internal), and *pools* as entity classes.

-An [entity declaration](../statements/#declarations) consists of a storage class, a [type](../types/#types), and an [identifier](../lexical_rules/#identifiers).
+An [entity declaration](../statements/#declarations) consists of an entity class, a [type](../types/#types), and an [identifier](../lexical_rules/#identifiers).

 Examples: